 Ice cream is one of my favorite food to make all the time because there are a lot of different flavors and variations that I can explore.
 It never gets boring because you can incorporate almost anything into ice cream.
-I have a good news that ice cream is not just for sweet tooth anymore.
-For everyone who prefer savory than sweet food, I guess you will love this Miso Ice Cream.
+I have good news that ice cream is not just for the sweet tooth anymore.
+For everyone who prefers savory to sweet food, I guess you will love this Miso Ice Cream.

 What is Miso?

-Miso is a Japanese fermented paste made from the mixture of soy beans (often mixed with other grains), sea salt, and koji (a mold starter).
+Miso is a Japanese fermented paste made from a mixture of soybeans (often mixed with other grains), sea salt, and koji (a mold starter).
 It is brownies in color and left to ferment for 3 months to 3 years, which means it is a natural source of healthy probiotics (good bacteria) and is great for digestion.

 Tips for Making Miso Ice Cream

 There are many types of miso, depending on how long the fermentation process, the type of grain, and the proportions of the ingredients, the flavor can be sweet or salty, mild or pungent.
 Start just by looking at the color of the miso, which is a good indicator of how strong it will be.